javascript-obfuscator/javascript-obfuscator/README.md

 ##### :warning: Can freeze your browser if you open the Developer Tools.

-This option makes it almost impossible to use the `console` tab of the Developer Tools (both on WebKit-based and Mozilla Firefox).
+This option makes it almost impossible to use the `debugger` function of the Developer Tools (both on WebKit-based and Mozilla Firefox).

-* WebKit-based: blocks the site window, but you still can navigate through Developer Tools panel.
-* Firefox: does *not* block the site window, but still won't let you use DevTools.

 ### `debugProtectionInterval`
 Type: `boolean` Default: `false`